evertonstz/python_storage/README.md

 # python_storage
-Python script to pring the storage usage of selected folders
+Python script to print the storage usage of selected folders